formalsec/wasp/ECOOP2022_AE_Submission_Document.md

   -S ../collections-c-for-gillian/for-gillian/test-utils/ --ignore-undef
 ```

-To execute all categories of the benchmark, or:
+to execute all categories of the benchmark, OR:

 ```sh
 cd /home/wasp/Gillian